 Developments will ensure Germinal can enhance service to farmers to help them maximise the opportunities ahead

-Seventh-generation family-owned grass and forage seed specialist, Germinal, has today announced a reorganisation of its Irish operations.
+Sixth-generation family-owned grass and forage seed specialist, Germinal, has today announced a reorganisation of its Irish operations.
 This will see its existing production and distribution operations in Banbridge, Co.
 Down consolidated to its Co.
 Tipperary site, whilst its head office functions will relocate from Banbridge to Belfast.

 Germinal’s current head office and distribution base at Banbridge, Co.
 Down will continue to operate as a satellite site for around 12 months, after which it is likely to be closed.